 The YT Decoy CF Pro is a long travel electric mountain bike that falls into the E-Enduro category.
 This bike is a downhill slayer with a modern geometry that absolutely crushes on the descents.
 This bike is super stable and planted at speed with a low center of gravity and a super plush yet sturdy suspension package for tackling the rough stuff.
 It comes spec'd with components that complement its hard-charging capabilities, with mixed wheel sizes and flip-chip adjustable geometry.
 The Shimano Steps E8000 motor system and 540Wh battery are seamlessly integrated into the frame design for a super clean and stealthy look.
 It has plenty of power on tap and a respectable distance range.
 It's far from the most versatile or nimble eMTB we've tested, but it makes up for that with its downhill prowess.
-If you're looking for an e-bike for enduro-style riding, we think the Decoy CF Pro is worthy of consideration.
+If you're looking for an e-bike for enduro-style riding, the Decoy CF Pro is our Top Pick.

 YT Decoy CF Pro Review